swampcamel/beepy-booper/readme.md

 _Under certain conditions when a NaN has been entered into the memoryBanks array and then removed, the Print Conditions button has to be pressed twice to display an array without NaNs and an accurate total._

+_If Let's Do This button is clicked too rapidly, the type animation's will overlap each other creating discrepancies in the output._

 _Smallest Width Viewing Port has display issues_